mikesae/px-context-navigation-panel/README.md

 ## Overview

-px-context-navigation-panel is a hierarchical tree navigation component that uses a single panel of cascading lists in columns to allow multiple levels of the hierarchy to be open at once, and provide a visual representation of the current location.
-Menu items that are `openable` are given an Open button that upon selection chooses the item and closes the navigation, returning it to it's initial state: A drop-down and breadcrumb that display the menu's last-selected state.
+px-context-navigation-panel is a hierarchical tree navigation component that uses a single panel of sliding lists in columns, and provides a visual representation of the current location.
+All menu items are openable and clicking them chooses the item and closes the navigation, returning it to it's initial state: A drop-down and breadcrumb that display the menu's last-selected state.

 ## Usage